Organising and Exploring Data

 Summary Game

-Submodule 3: Finding Patterns
+Finding Patterns

 From Observation to Patterns

-💡 Patterns show correlations, not causation.
+💡 Patterns show correlations, not necessarily causation—that’s key.

 Common Pattern Techniques